Head to Head Contrast: Orbital Energy Group (OEG) vs. Its Peers

 |20

-Orbital Energy Group presently has a consensus price target of $12.00, indicating a potential upside of 823.08%.
-As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 18.39%.
-Given Orbital Energy Group’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Orbital Energy Group is more favorable than its peers.
+Orbital Energy Group currently has a consensus target price of $12.00, suggesting a potential upside of 788.89%.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 17.86%.
+Given Orbital Energy Group’s stronger consensus rating and higher probable upside, equities analysts plainly believe Orbital Energy Group is more favorable than its rivals.

-This table compares Orbital Energy Group and its peers’ net margins, return on equity and return on assets.

 Summary

-Orbital Energy Group peers beat Orbital Energy Group on 8 of the 13 factors compared.
+Orbital Energy Group rivals beat Orbital Energy Group on 8 of the 13 factors compared.

 Orbital Energy Group, Inc. engages in the acquisition, development and commercialization of electro-mechanical products and technologies worldwide.
 It operates through the following segments: Electric Power and Solar Infrastructure Services, Integrated Energy Infrastructure Solutions and Services and Other: The Electric Power and Solar Infrastructure Services segment consists of Orbital Solar Services based in Sanford, North Carolina, Orbital Power Services based in Dallas, Texas and Eclipse Foundation Group based in Gonzales, Louisiana.
 The Integrated Energy Infrastructure Solutions and Services segment provides personalized gas engineering solutions to the gas utilities, power generation, emissions, manufacturing and automotive industries.
 The Other segment represents the remaining activities that are not included as part of the other reportable segments and represent corporate activity.
 The company was founded on April 21, 1998 and is headquartered in Houston, TX.